-All financial records and supporting documents associated with your TRGP award (including payroll, time and attendance records, canceled checks, and purchase order) must be retained for a period of three years from the date of submission of the final expenditure report as stated in 2 C.F.R. § 200.333 (Retention requirements for records).
+All financial records and supporting documents associated with each COPS Office award (including payroll, time and attendance records, canceled checks, and purchase order) must be retained for a period of three years from the date of submission of the final expenditure report as stated in 2 C.F.R. § 200.333 (Retention requirements for records).